 This has formed a series of limestone cliffs and a coastline riddled with small coves of dramatic beauty.
 Few beaches are suitable for bathing, which gives them an even more melancholic feel.
 Some surfers take advantage of the absence of bathers to put on their wetsuits and ride the furious waves of the Atlantic.

-Walk along the coast without hurry, stopping at every cove that catches your eye and ends up trying the fantastic seafood chowder (a kind of seafood cream) in any of the restaurants in the small and colourful town of Dingle.
+Walk along the coast without hurry, stopping at every cove that catches your eye, and ends up trying the fantastic seafood chowder (a kind of seafood cream) in any of the restaurants in the small and colorful town of Dingle.